its-Arish/pet-feeder-project/test and refinements/Test and refinements.md

 ### Discussion and Refinements

-[cite_start]The current logic is primitive but fulfills the main requirements[cite: 95].
+ The current logic is primitive but fulfills the main requirements.
 Nevertheless, it can be enhanced with minor adjustments:
-* [cite_start]**Add a “snooze”**: A grace period of 30 minutes could be allowed after a pet does not eat before the final alarm goes off[cite: 96]. [cite_start]This would reduce false alarms if a pet is just momentarily distracted[cite: 97].
+*  **Add a “snooze”**: A grace period of 30 minutes could be allowed after a pet does not eat before the final alarm goes off.
+This would reduce false alarms if a pet is just momentarily distracted.
-* [cite_start]**Manual Feed Button**: A physical button could be introduced to allow staff to dispense food manually[cite: 98].
+*  **Manual Feed Button**: A physical button could be introduced to allow staff to dispense food manually.
-* [cite_start]**Distinctive Alerts**: Different alerts could be used for different problems (e.g., a solid red light for an empty hopper, a flashing red light for uneaten food) to make staff immediately aware of the specific issue[cite: 99].
+*  **Distinctive Alerts**: Different alerts could be used for different problems (e.g., a solid red light for an empty hopper, a flashing red light for uneaten food) to make staff immediately aware of the specific issue.